 Analyst offers various map export options to Dips, .dxf, .obj, .csv, .vrml file formats.

-Select Map > Export > Select Map > Export to Dips to export the structural map as a Dips readable file for further Stereonet and Kinematic analysis in Dips.
+Select Map > Export > Export to Dips Export to Dips to export the structural map as a Dips readable file for further Stereonet and Kinematic analysis in Dips.

 That concludes the tutorial for Geometric Measurement and Structural Mapping.